 3.2.
-Mapping SADF Processes onto the Refined Layer of ForSyDe de
+Mapping SADF Processes onto the Refined Layer of ForSyDe

 Fig. 4 shows mapping the key process types in the SADF MoC-as defined in Fig. 3-onto the ForSyDe abstract semantics.
 The Init stages simply allocate space for input and output tokens with fixed rates.
 The Prep stage for the kernel process, reads a scenario token a^c from the control port, determines the consumption/production rates of input/output ports, resizes the corresponding buffers in the process, and reads the required number of tokens from each of the input ports.
-The prepared input buffers, together with the current scenario are passed to the kernel function to produce the outputs in the corresponding buffers in the Apply stage.
-Finally, in each iteration, the Prod stage writes out the output buffers to the output ports.
+The prepared input buffers, together with the current scenario are passed to the kernel function to produce the outputs in the corresponding buffers in the Prod stage writes out the output buffers to the output ports.